lucky-wolf/DW2-XL/README.md

 - PD
   - Fires much more frequently (4x or more)
   - Less energy per shot
-  - Only dedicated [PD] and direct-fire [Ftr] weapons have any intercept rating at all
+  - Only dedicated [PD] and direct-fire [F/B] weapons have any intercept rating at all
 - Kinetics
   - single shot per volley
   - much slower firing (6s vs. 2.2s)